-The Watershed Planning Toolbox is a comprehensive resource for incorporating wetlands and streams into watershed planning, restoring wetlands to improve watershed health, and identifying opportunities for wetland conservation.
-Many Toolbox data layers have statewide coverage, while some more detailed layers for wetland functions and priority conservation and restoration are building out from the Arkansas and South Platte Headwaters Project Area.
-The Toolbox includes an interactive mapping platform that allows users to view wetlands, streams, likely aquatic ecosystem functions, ecological stressors, and high-priority sites for conservation and restoration at the landscape scale.
-Along with geospatial data, the Toolbox includes a gateway to a variety of other restoration and conservation resources via the Working in Wetlands web pages.
+The Watershed Planning Toolbox is a comprehensive resource for wetland and riparian restoration and conservation planning at the watershed scale.
+Many Toolbox mapper layers have statewide coverage, while some more detailed layers for wetland attributes and functions are currently limited to the Arkansas Headwaters, South Platte Headwaters, and Roaring Fork HUC8 watersheds.
+The Toolbox mapper allows users to view wetlands, streams, likely wetland functions, ecological stressors, and high priority areas for conservation and restoration.
+Supporting resources can be found on the Working in Wetlands web pages.

 Wetlands perform a variety of water quality functions at the watershed scale, including removing and storing nutrients, metals, and carbon, along with regulating the temperature of surface water.
 Likely wetland water quality functions were modeled using a literature review of how different types of wetlands perform water quality functions, including associations between functions and wetland hydrogeomorphic attributes like landscape position, landform, and dominant water flow paths.
 Supporting geospatial data layers include potential sources of pollutants, such as mines and oil and gas well, as well as state-listed Outstanding Waters, 303(d) water quality impaired waters, and Watershed Plans related to addressing nonpoint source pollution.